pmsoftware/odietamo/docs/how-to-write-docs.rst

       make builder
    where "builder" is one of the supported builders, e.g. html, latex or linkcheck.

 OK, we now have a directory structure like::

    C:\Users\pbrian\foo\docs>ls
    Makefile    _static     conf.py     make.bat
    _build      _templates  index.rst

-we only need to worry about two things
+We only need to worry about two things:

 1. index.rst
 2. make.bat

 Here is the layout of index.rst, with some crud at the top and bottom removed.::

    Welcome to Foo's documentation!
    ===============================